 When you’re writing the first paragraphs of your sales page, consider what your potential customer might want to know most.
 For example, you’ve created a course on designing with PhotoShop.
 So your lead should be focused on how quick and easy learning this software can be.

-She’s looking to learn more but she may not take the time to read all of your text.
-She wants the highlights of your product and the best way to provide them is to have descriptive headlines.
+They’re looking to learn more but may not take the time to read all of your text.
+They want the highlights of your product and the best way to provide them is to have descriptive headlines.
 For example, if you’re releasing a course on web design your subheadings might include:

 - 21+ Design Templates Are Included for Your Use